Although the weather is pleasant primarily in Adelaide all-around the year, having an AC in your home is still necessary.

 iii.
 Multi-split Air Conditioners

 These ACs function just like the split systems, except they have multiple cooling units indoors instead of one.
-They are excellent for multi-zone cooling as several units in various parts of the home can be attached to a single compressor.
-The systems are connected using piping and have higher upfront costs as compared to the last two.
+They are excellent for multi-zone cooling as several units in various home parts can be attached to a single compressor.
+The systems are connected using piping and have higher upfront costs than the last two.

 iv Ducted Air Conditioners